Ruan-pysoft/ministdlib/features.md

 so in the end I decided against this.

-In the end I emulated go's method which, as far as I'm aware, consists of returning both the functions value and an error object, with a `nil` object indicating no error, and error handling is done with a simple `if err != nil`.
+In the end I emulated go's method which, as far as I'm aware, consists of returning both the function's value and an error object, with a `nil` object indicating no error, and error handling is done with a simple `if err != nil`.
 They then make you explicitly discard the error if you do not want to handle it.